 1. Spend the Day at the Seattle Waterfront

-The best way to experience Seattle's proximity to Puget Sound is the Seattle Waterfront at the city center.
+The best way to start a visit is at Seattle Waterfront in the city center.
 The famed Pikes Place Market is the entrance to this iconic part of the city.
-Winter is the best time for locals to visit this vast public space, infused with the aroma of freshly caught fish.
-The hordes of summer tourists are less overwhelming this time of year.
+Winter is the best time to visit this vast public space infused with the aroma of freshly caught fish, when summer tourists are absent.

 The waterfront offers several other less-crowded attractions in the winter.
-For warmer days with a bit of sunshine, tourists can ride the Seattle Great Wheel or climb aboard a guided cruise atop the water.
-The entire waterfront is very walkable, making a casual stroll also fun in the winter months.
+On warmer days with a bit of sunshine, you can ride the Seattle Great Wheel or climb aboard a guided cruise atop the water.
+The entire waterfront is very walkable, making a casual sightseeing stroll also fun in the winter months.

-For rainy days, the waterfront also provides indoor tourist attractions like the Seattle Aquarium.
+The waterfront also has indoor tourist attractions, like the Seattle Aquarium, for rainy days.
 This expansive non-profit museum houses six major exhibits with animals from around the world.
 The aquarium is open every day of the winter, excluding major holidays.

 The waterfront comes alive with extra holiday cheer during the annual Magic in the Market event.
 At the end of November, this festive event celebrates the season with lights, music, and live reindeer.